 If you’re convinced that it’s time to give video pitching a shot—great!
 I have some tips and best practices that I’ve learned over the past year of experimenting with video pitching that I’m happy to share with you.

 (Psst, if you don’t already have a screen-recording tool, now’s the time to download one.
-I love my company’s free Chrome extension, Vidyard GoVideo, for this!)
+I love Vidyard’s free Chrome extension for this!)

 Each video pitch should be custom-tailored to its recipient, so be sure to do your due diligence.
 What types of articles does the publication you’re pitching to typically publish?
 What makes your idea a good fit?
 Why will their audience be interested?

-You want to your pitch to engage your audience, but you don’t want to sound forced.
+You want your pitch to engage your audience but don’t want to sound forced.
 I would recommend jotting down a few points ahead of time so you’re sure to hit on your key ideas, but otherwise, don’t plan what you’re going to say.
 Your message will seem that much more personal and genuine if it’s unrehearsed.
-If a fire truck drives by in the middle of your video, add a little joke in there like I did below.
+If a fire truck drives by in the middle of your video, add a little joke in there.
 You’re real, and life around you is too.

-I always aim for 30 seconds max, but I also always tend to go over!
-30 seconds seems like it would be short enough to hold the attention of a busy reporter, but long enough to show how you would add value to their publication.
+When it comes to the right video length, shorter is typically better.
+I always aim for 30 seconds max, but I also always tend to go over.
+Thirty seconds seems like it would be short enough to hold the attention of a busy reporter but long enough to show how you would add value to their publication.
 If they want more, they’ll ask for it.

-You might feel a little awkward on camera at first and that’s perfectly normal.
-Give yourself a few no-pressure trial runs to experiment and I guarantee you’ll loosen up.
-When I first started video-pitching, I’d take 5-10 (sometimes more…) videos before I was happy with the final result.
-Today, I do it all in one shot.
+You might feel a little awkward on camera at first, and that’s perfectly normal.
+Give yourself a few no-pressure trial runs to experiment, and I guarantee you’ll loosen up.
+When I first started video pitching, I’d take 5-10 (sometimes more…) videos before I was happy with the final result.
+Now, I do it all in one shot.

-Reporter requests have always been an area of struggle for me, but when I add video pitches to my replies, my odds go up two-fold.
-In this example, Ashley wrote me back right away, offered me the spot, and ended up publishing my opinions in this piece and gave me a complete author profile too.
-I’ve used video-pitching ever since!
+Reporter requests have always been an area of struggle for me, but when I add video pitches to my replies, my odds go up twofold.
+In this example, Ashley wrote me back right away, offered me the spot, ended up publishing my opinions in a piece, and gave me a complete author profile too.
+I’ve used video pitching ever since.

-In this following instance, I wanted everyone to know that I was heading to the Unbounce Call to Action Conference—including a number of reporters who had pinged me that they’d be on site.
+In this following instance, I wanted everyone to know that I was heading to an upcoming conference—including a number of reporters who had pinged me that they’d be on site.
 I made this video and pushed it all across my Twitter and LinkedIn.
-I had a ton of engagement: 4RTs, a load of comments, and 15 Favs!
+I had a ton of engagement.
 In addition, people who I had never seen or met before came up to me at the event and told me that they had watched my “video.”
 Woohoo!

-In fact, my first video was so successful, that I decided to do a few follow-up videos from the Call to Action conference, too.
+In fact, my first video was so successful that I decided to do a few follow-up videos from the conference, too.
 I’ve included one below:

 Have you already pitched a reporter?
 In this next example, the reporter wrote back, requesting more information on the pitch.
 I decided to make them a video to let them know that I was on it while also introducing myself to them.
 Video is a great way to build common ground and tighten up a relationship.

-I know I already gave an example of pitching a speaker, but this one was too good not to share!
-In this final example, I was pitching our CEO, Michael Litt, to speak at an upcoming, high-end tech conference called Fortune Brainstorm Tech.
+I know I already gave an example of pitching a speaker, but this one was too good not to share.
+In this final example, I was pitching our CEO, Michael Litt, to speak at an upcoming high-end tech conference.
 Given that Adam Lashinsky probably receives hundreds of emails per day, I didn’t expect a reply.
-Video clearly worked though; I was happy to see his response shortly after.
-He even introduced me to his colleague, Marlene, to pick up the conversation.
+Video clearly worked, though; I was happy to see his response shortly after.
+He even introduced me to his colleague to pick up the conversation.

 I hope this post has been helpful and that you’re excited to experiment with video pitching.
-Let me know how it goes in the comments below—I would love to hear how people respond to you when they find a video pitch in their inbox!
-Connect with me on Twitter @SandyCanvas.
+Connect with me on Twitter @SandyCanvas and let me know how it goes—I would love to hear how people respond to you when they find a video pitch in their inbox!